ShaanCoding/IoTBay/readme.md

 When a user logs in they send a username and password to the server which responds with a encrypted cookie containing the user's primary key.
 This allows the server to identify the user without storing any session data on the server.

+### How does authorization work?

+Before each query the server checks to see if the user is logged in and has the correct access level.
+If the user is not logged in or does not have the correct access level then the server will respond with a 401 error.

 ## Database

 The database is a local SQLite database containing all the tables specified in the `packages/backend/prisma/schema.prisma` file.